 Originating Meeting Date and Subject Recommendation and Responsible Department Target Quarter / Timeframe Staff Comments 6.
-Meeting Date: Recommendation: Q2, 2019 Awaiting outcome Committee of the Whole - May 8, 2017 That Council approve the following motion in principle: of vibration report.
-Subject: Information Document for Residents Related to Construction Sites That staff be directed to prepare an information document that can be provided to residents in the vicinity of new construction sites, the purpose of which is to advise and to communicate to the residents, the various activities, potential impacts and expected timelines associated with each phase of construction, from site clearing through to house construction; and, That developers, through their consulting engineers, be required to ensure that residents, and the relevant Ward Councillor, in adjacent areas receive advance written notice of construction events to take place, so that they can be better informed and prepared for any disruption that may occur as a result; and, That the aforementioned motions be referred to staff for a report back including options and resource requirements.
-Responsible Department: Planning & Building Services
+Meeting Date: Committee of the Whole - May 8, 2017 Subject: Information Document for Residents Related to Construction Sites Recommendation: That Council approve the following motion in principle: That staff be directed to prepare an information document that can be provided to residents in the vicinity of new construction sites, the purpose of which is to advise and to communicate to the residents, the various activities, potential impacts and expected timelines associated with each phase of construction, from site clearing through to house construction; and, That developers, through their consulting engineers, be required to ensure that residents, and the relevant Ward Councillor, in adjacent areas receive advance written notice of construction events to take place, so that they can be better informed and prepared for any disruption that may occur as a result; and, That the aforementioned motions be referred to staff for a report back including options and resource requirements.
+Responsible Department: Q2, 2019 Awaiting outcome of vibration report.
+Planning & Building Services